 - As per provisions of Charter Act of 1853 Governor General’s Legislative Council came to be known as the Central Legislative Council.

-This begins the 2nd phase of the Constitutional development under British Crown.
+This begins the 2nd phase of the Constitutional development under the British Crown.

 Government of India Act of 1858